-Debt to total asset ratio is the ratio indicating the percentage of total assets of the company financed from debt.
-It is a broad financial parameter used to measures what part of assets are served by liabilities (debt) signifying financial risk.
-It is one of the solvency ratios and helps in measuring how far the company is capable of meeting its long-term financial obligations.
+The debt to total asset ratio indicates the percentage of total assets of the company financed from debt.
+It is a broad financial parameter for measuring what part of assets are served by liabilities (debt), signifying financial risk.
+And it is one of the solvency ratios and helps measure how far the company is capable of meeting its long-term financial obligations.

 Total Assets = All Assets (Current, Fixed, Tangible, Intangible)

 The total debt-to-asset ratio is a financial metric that is commonly used by a variety of stakeholders, including:

 - Creditors: Creditors, such as banks or bondholders, use the debt-to-asset ratio to evaluate a company’s creditworthiness and assess the risk of lending money to the company.